Emirates further extends suspension of passenger flights from India

 Dubai: UAE flag carrier Emirates has announced the further extension of its passenger flights from India until June 30 in the wake of the Covid-19 pandemic situation in the South Asian country.

-The Dubai-based airline had announced the suspension first on April 24 as a devastating second wave of the pandemic hit India, leading to record high number of daily cases and deaths.
+The Dubai-based airline had announced the suspension first on April 24 as a devastating second wave of the pandemic hit India, leading to a record high number of daily cases and deaths.

 Last week, it had extended the suspension till at least June 14.